tjone270/Quake-Live/README.md

 # Quake Live/Minqlx Extras

+Please read the LICENCE.md file in the root of this repository now, before accessing other files in this repository further.

-This repo contains extra minqlx plugins created by myself.
-Please keep lines 1, 2, 3 and 4, and the showversion command lines.
+This repo contains extra minqlx plugins created by tjone270.